textX/textX/docs/multimetamodel.md

 ## Conclusion

 We provide a pragmatic way to define meta-models using other meta models.
-Mostly, we focus on textx meta-models using other textx meta-models.
-But scope providers may be used to also link a textx meta model to an arbitrary non-textx data structure.
+Mostly, we focus on textX meta-models using other textX meta-models.
+But scope providers may be used to also link a textX meta model to an arbitrary non-textX data structure.